J16N/codeit/README.md

-# codeit
+# CodePlayer
-A simple CodePlayer using HTML, JavaScript and CSS.
+A responsive codeplayer built using HTML, Javascript, JQuery.